How to Maintain a Coated Vehicle

 You can use the rinseless wash detergent at low concentration to use as a glass cleaner alongside the glass towel.

-This method is recommended for extreme car enthusiasts who don't want to compromise on the finish of the vehicles.
-This is recommended for show cars and vehicles that need a very rigorous wash.
-Though this method uses lots of water, it is one of the safest methods that you can't go wrong with.
+This method is recommended for extreme car enthusiasts who don't want to compromise on the finish of their vehicles.
+It is also recommended for show cars and vehicles that need a very rigorous wash.
+Though this method uses lots of water, it is one of the safest methods.
 For most people, however, this is overkill.

 Equipment Needed: